 If it is not possible to take a test before departure, the test can be done immediately on arrival to Estonia and then a second test after six days.
 If both tests are negative, the self-isolation period may end.

 The government also decided to increase the infection rate that defines a high-risk country.
-From 15 January, countries that have a 14-day coronavirus rate of more than 150 per 100,00 inhabitants are high-risk and travellers from these countries (including Estonian citizens and residents) must self-isolate upon arrival in Estonia.
+From 15 January, countries that have a 14-day coronavirus rate of more than 150 per 100 000 inhabitants are high-risk and travellers from these countries (including Estonian citizens and residents) must self-isolate upon arrival in Estonia.
 Self-isolation is not required for arrivals from European countries with rates below 150.
-As of 8 January 2021, Italy had an infection rate of 355,1 and Malta an infection rate of 277,2.
+As of 16 April 2021, Italy had an infection rate of 398,6 and Malta an infection rate of 140,5.
+Travellers from Malta are therefore exempt from the self-isolation requirement starting on 19 April 2021.

 Children under 12 are exempt from testing.